Jieqing-Yang/your-own-ChatGPT/README.md

 3. Start asking questions and interacting with the ChatGPT assistant.

-4. Open and previre the markdown file to better view the current conversation.
+4. Open and preview the markdown file to better view the current conversation.

 ## File Structure